|

 You can only make a new beginning if you first make an ending and

 start with the new beginning without finishing the old.
-These coaches
+These coaches,

-on the application of a new skill/behavior etc. They
+application of a new skill etc. They

 where they were to then become committed to move on)